Oskar Romm: Western Front

 On 18 July, the USAAF Fifteenth Air Force attacked the Luftwaffe Memmingen Airfield.
 The Sturmgruppe intercepted the bombers and following the mission, the pilots claimed 36 heavy bombers shot down, including three Boeing B-17 Flying Fortress bombers by Romm.
+This took his total to 80 aerial victories.
 Two days later, the Sturmgruppe moved to an airfield at Schwaighofen near Neu-Ulm where they stayed until 30 July.
 The Sturmgruppe then moved to Schongau.
 There, 12.
 Sturmstaffel was renamed to 15.
 Sturmstaffel on 10 August.

 In October 1944, Romm was transferred to I. Gruppe of JG 3 where he was tasked with the creation of a newly formed 4.
 Staffel.
 At the time, I. Gruppe was based at Bindersleben Airfield and commanded by Hauptmann Horst Haase.
 Command of 15.
 Sturmstaffel was then passed to Hauptmann Hubert-York Weydenhammer.
 Romm claimed his only aerial victory while serving with 4.
 Staffel on 2 November when he shot down a USAAF North American P-51 Mustang fighter.
 That day, the Eighth Air Force attacked the synthetic fuel factories at Leuna.
 The day ended with a defeat for the Luftwaffe with 72 pilots killed in action and further 32 pilots wounded.
 The USAAF lost 40 heavy bombers, further two crashed on their return to England, and 14 escort P-51 fighters shot down.
 In early December, Romm was transferred to I. Gruppe of Ergänzungs-Jagdgeschwader 1, a replacement training unit for fighter pilots.
 Command of 4.
 Staffel was then passed to Leutnant Franz Ruhl.